Dealing with floods

 Take good care of yourself.
 Recovering from a flood is a big job.
-It is tough on both your body and your spirit.
 Learn how to recognise and care for anxiety, stress and fatigue.
 Call your local Rural Support Trust if you are concerned about someone's stress levels or mental wellbeing.

 Find out more